Tips for Staying Happily Married Through Fertility Treatment

 4. Preserve the intimacy and fun in sex.

-While going through fertility issues, it’s easy to think of your “intimate” life as something to produce an outcome or be a chore to get the results you want.
-It’s difficult to erase those thoughts from your mind but really good to just be together just to be together.
+While going through fertility issues, it’s easy to think of your “intimate life” as something to produce an outcome or be a chore to get the results you want.
+As difficult as it is to erase thoughts of baby making from your mind, sometimes it is really good to just be together for the fun of it.

 5. Take breaks from trying.